Get all the latest data for Congo-Brazzaville

 How much have property prices increased in Congo-Brazzaville over the past 12 months?

-Property prices in Congo-Brazzaville increased by an estimated 4% to 7% in nominal terms over the past 12 months, though actual gains depend heavily on neighborhood and property condition.
+Residential property prices in Congo-Brazzaville increased by about 6% in nominal terms over the past 12 months, based on the best available 2026 market evidence.

 Which neighborhoods have the fastest rising property prices in Congo-Brazzaville as of 2026?